 One of the largest veterinary schools in the world, Utrecht University, has recently installed Haptic Horse from Virtalis.

-Dr Mathijs Theelen, assistant professor in equine internal medicine, commented: “Our combined Haptic Horse and Cow was installed in April and we have already integrated these into our teaching schedule as part of our Pre-Clinical Week.
+“Our combined Haptic Horse and Cow was installed in April and we have already integrated these into our teaching schedule as part of our Pre-Clinical Week.
 All our students, regardless of their species-specific track, now use the Haptic Horse.
-Students following the equine track are completing the advanced level, exploring all the varied colic abnormalities that the system is able to replicate.”
+Students following the equine track are completing the advanced level, exploring all the varied colic abnormalities that the system is able to replicate.” - Dr Mathijs Theelen, assistant professor in equine internal medicine

 At the heart of both systems is the Geomagic PHANTOM haptic device from 3D Systems.
 This instrument makes it possible for users to touch and palpate virtual objects.
 In addition, because the animal’s organs are visible on the computer monitor, the instructor can see exactly what the student is doing and direct the movements.
 The Haptic Horse offers students the opportunity to learn how to carry out a systematic rectal examination of the abdomen of normal horses, as well as those who are suffering from colic, with abnormalities such as dilated loops of the small intestine (twisted gut), a pelvic flexure impaction (obstipation) or displacements of other parts of the large colon.